 Traffic Generation: By coding every product page for SEO, they achieved a page-one ranking in Google for key industry search terms.
 Hundreds of products were coded for such searches.

-Monitoring ROI and Tracking Results: They scheduled monthly web marketing meetings to analyze sales data and make changes as needed to increase sales.
+Monitoring ROI and Tracking Results: They scheduled monthly strategic digital marketing meetings to analyze sales data and make changes as needed to increase sales.
 Follow-up on all prospective customers who abandoned their shopping carts with a personalized email and description of the products they left in their carts was critical to their success.

 The Results: Consistent annual increases in sales and website traffic built the brand and helped grow the company on and off the Internet.